douglas2016vgtu/IDE_Lab3-4/README.md

 Instructions:
 Code uses a seperate class to handle student information and methods.

-1) the program generates a student file, the size is determined in the for loop "i < [some number i.e. 10000]."
+1) The program generates a student file, the size is determined in the for loop "i < [some number i.e. 10000]."
 Comment-off the following code if you wish to test run time of program using functions that call for student list file:
 "//stud_list_generator();""

 2) Next is a menu that accepts number integer inputs with options from 1 to 4.